Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 ## Requirements
-This article is best read with MathJax Plugin for GitHub: https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en
+This article is best read with the MathJax Plugin for GitHub:
+https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en